delb-xml/delb-py/docs/extending.rst

 Document extensions
 -------------------

-Document mxin classes are registered with this :term:`decorator`:
+Document mixin classes are registered by subclassing them from this base class:

-.. autofunction:: _delb.plugins.plugin_manager.register_document_mixin

-They can implement methods that are called from builtin :class:`delb.Document`
-methods:

-.. autoclass:: _delb.plugins.DocumentMixinHooks
+.. autoclass:: _delb.plugins.DocumentMixinBase
    :private-members: